f32c/arduino/README.md

 Select pull down menu Tools->Board->Board Manager and instal FPGArduino (cca 100MB).

+Upgrading

+Before upgrading to new version, boards manager cache has to be manually removed by deleting hidden directory 'staging'.
+If install is attempted with old cache, it will fail with CRC error.

+On windows cache is is .../Arduin15/staging (use Find files) On linux cache is is ~/.arduino15/staging
+Remove staging directory, then remove/install from boards manager.

 To upload some bitstreams OpenOCD may complain about libusb drivers. libusb is common on linux.
 To install libusb on windows, easiest way is with